mdtalhamohsin/mdtalhamohsin.github.io/_pages/research.md

 This stream of work examines how healthcare organizations can improve responsiveness, reliability, and resource utilization in environments characterized by uncertain demand, operational constraints, and dynamic patient trajectories.

-### Sequential Decision-Making and Dynamic Operations

-A substantial portion of my work focuses on sequential decision-making under uncertainty.
-Many operational problems in healthcare and service systems unfold dynamically over time and require adaptive policies that account for evolving information and resource constraints.

-My research in this area draws on stochastic optimization, dynamic programming, constrained Markov decision processes (MDPs), and related analytical frameworks to study:
-- Dynamic prioritization policies
-- Sequential treatment allocation
-- Capacity-constrained operational systems
-- Long-horizon resource allocation problems
-- Restless bandit formulations in healthcare operations

 ### AI-driven Decision Systems

 I also study the role of interpretable machine learning and explainable analytical systems in operational and clinical decision-making.
 This research examines how predictive models can be integrated into organizational decision processes while maintaining transparency, interpretability, and institutional reliability.

 My interests in this area include:
+- Generative and agentic AI in healthcare operations
 - Explainable AI in healthcare operations
 - Interpretable predictive modeling
 - Human-centered analytical systems
-- Generative and agentic AI in healthcare operations

 ## Methodological Interests

 My methodological interests include:
-- Stochastic optimization
-- Empirical econometrics
+- Empirical modeling
-- Dynamic programming
+- Econometrics and causal inference
+- Statistical and machine learning
+- Simulation and data-driven policy evaluation
-- Constrained Markov decision processes
+- Stochastic and dynamic decision modeling
-- Causal inference and quasi-experimental methods
+- Generative and Agentic AI